 The larger issue for me is that researchers are focusing on what is a symptom of our culture rather than underlying causes.
 This is especially so if mental disorders are the norm now.
 Given that the norm now is a 50/50 chance of having a mental disorder, perhaps something more fundamental is taking place.
 I imagine this something, lying at the heart of our ‘normal’ culture, is something we may not wish to see.

 I suspect an increasing sense of disconnection that people feel causes most mental disorders we see now.
 The remarkable popularity of Facebook, email, cell phones, and social outlets in general comes out of our deep-seated need to feel more connected than we do.
 Simply put, we have a social thirst that goes unquenched.
 I can’t imagine members of close-knit tribal groups — our ancestral norm — being this socially ‘thirsty’.
 They had the true social security that a life-long bond of interdependent relationships provides.
-The unintended consequence of civilization is the lost of the close-knit tribal life style.
-The closest match to this type of connection now-a-days is the nuclear family.
-However, the civilization circumstances in which a family finds itself competes for each individual’s loyalty… loyalty being just another aspect of social connection.
-Civilization spawns a house divided.
+The unintended consequence of civilization is the loss of the close-knit tribal life style.
+Tribal loyalty was a core factor in the social bond.
+The closest match to this type of bond now-a-days is the nuclear family.
+Alas, diverse facets of civilization now compete for the attention and loyalty of each family individual, which leaves even the nuclear family divided.

 (1) Perhaps this 50% anxiety level reflects ‘our disease’… as chapter 71 more literally puts it, Realizing I don’t’ know is better; not knowing this knowing is disease.